Pxys-io/DailyProxyList/README.md

 # DailyProxyList
-A free daily updated and tested proxy list from all over the web
+A free daily tested proxy list from all over the web, updated automatically